The most ecological prayer in all of Judaism,

-Learn about the structure of Yedid Nefesh, what it means, and how liturgy works.
-Most siddurim
+Learn about the structure of Yedid Nefesh and how liturgy works.

-include Yedid Nefesh, but if yours doesn't, you can also open and print a one page pdf
+You can also open and print a one page pdf of Yedid Nefesh based on Siddur Chaverim Kol Yisrael.

 Use this haggadah to unlock the mysteries and hidden structure of the seder.
 Based on the Beit Midrash Ruach v'Lev session on "Unlocking the Mysteries of the Haggadah".

 On the earth and soil and afra d'ara

 Each day between the beginning of Passover and Shavuot gets counted, 49 days in all, 7 weeks of seven days.
 Here are the words we say and some of the meaning behind the ritual.

 An all-English simple haggadah for Tu Bishvat with intro.

 When King David disturbs the foundation stone of the world, the waters of the t'hom

 , the abyss, rise up through the breach King David has made, threatening to destroy the world